HerrMotz/HerrMotz/README.md

 # I'm Daniel 👋

-I work as a student researcher at the [MEPHisto](https://mephisto.uni-jena.de) group of the [Friedrich-Schiller-University Jena](https://www.uni-jena.de).
+I work as a student researcher at the [MEPHisto](https://mephisto.uni-jena.de) group at the [Friedrich-Schiller-University Jena](https://www.uni-jena.de).

 The group is an initiative by the Professorship for Applied Computer Science [Prof. Clemens Beckstein](https://ki.uni-jena.de) and the Professorship for Medieval History [Prof. Robert Gramsch-Stehfest](https://www.gw.uni-jena.de/2755/apl-prof-dr-robert-gramsch-stehfest).